Li-Jessica/Li-Jessica/README.md

 My name's Jess!
 I'm currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.

-I am also currently searching for a 8/12/16 month internship for 2022.
 <!--
 **Li-Jessica/Li-Jessica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.